Why Spa Pricing Is About Psychology, Not Just Math

 SpaSphere takes the guesswork out of pricing by giving solo estheticians real-time insights and benchmarks:

-• Smart Suggestions: AI prompts like “Add a premium $175 anchor service-local clients are paying 20% more for advanced facials.”
+- Sophie AI Coach: Get personalized pricing suggestions based on your area, your services, and your booking patterns.
+Sophie might prompt you with "Add a premium $175 anchor service-local clients are paying 20% more for advanced facials."

-With SpaSphere, you don’t just set prices-you design a client journey that naturally leads to higher revenue.
+With SpaSphere, you don't just set prices-you design a client journey that naturally leads to higher revenue, backed by seamless online payments built right in.

 Final Thought